 Don’t let all this power go to your head.
 You need to keep your composure long enough to make sure your device came with all the correct parts.

 Go through all of your phone’s packaging and take stock of everything.
 Review any warranty information, and take note of any extras.
-Some Android phones come with a disassembly tool, so be sure not to throw that out in case you ever want to change the battery (if you have one of the few phones with a removable one) or install a new SIM card.
+Most Android phones come with a SIM tool, so be sure not to throw that out in case you ever want to install a new SIM card.
 You probably also got a charger and maybe even a nifty set of earbuds.

 Prep for data downloading